Sheldo/home-assistant.github.io/source/developers/component_initialization.markdown

 footer: true
 ---

-After loading, the bootstrapper will call `setup(hass, config)` method on the component to initialize it.
+After loading, the bootstrapper will call `setup_platform(hass, config)` method on the component to initialize it.

 ### {% linkable_title hass: the Home Assistant instance %}